 Topics interested in supervising

-I have more than 10 years of research and practical experience in the field of International Development.
-In particular, I welcome students working in the following fields: international development (development, humanitarian global health and human rights) response, labour migration and socio-political change in South Asia and Nepal.
-Particularly, I welcome students who wish to develop interdisciplinary research skills.
+In particular, I welcome students working in the following fields: international development (development, humanitarian global health and human rights) response, labour migration and socio-political change in South Asia and and the Himalayas.

 If you are interested in being supervised by Jeevan Sharma, please see the links below for more information: